BattletechModders/MechResizer/README.md

 ## Features
 * change the default size of all mechs in game without vanilla json modification.
+* change the size of any specific mech (based on chassis) in game
+* change the default size of all vehicles in game
-* change the size of any chassis in game
+* change the size of any specific vehicle (based on chassis) in game

 ## Download
 Downloads can be found on [Github](https://github.com/janxious/MechResizer/releases).